Last Updated on July 31, 2022 by Rei Garnet

 - It’s important that you don’t rush your rabbit during the bonding period.
 Rushing your rabbit would just prolong the process and would likely scare your rabbit even more.

-My two rabbits do this a lot especially when they want to get my attention.
-They would usually lick my feet whenever I’m sitting and doing my work.
+My two rabbits do this a lot, especially when they want to get my attention.
+They usually lick my feet whenever I’m sitting and doing my work.

-In my case, I think it means is that they want some treats or they are hungry.
-I would usually give them some treats or play with them for a while whenever they do this behavior.
+In my case, I think it means that they want some treats or they are hungry.
+Whenever they do this behavior, I usually give them some treats or play with them for a while.

-So it’s safe to say that whenever your rabbit licks/groom you, they see you as part of their social circle and trust you a lot.
+So it’s safe to say that whenever your rabbit licks or grooms you, they see you as part of their social circle and trust you a lot.

-Your rabbit would come to you on their own.
+3. Your rabbit would come to you on its own.

-Rabbits who come to you on their own shows that they trust you.
+Rabbits that come to you on their own show that they trust you.
 Think about it.
-Why would a prey animal whose only defense is to run away at any potential danger intentionally come close to us — the biggest predator in the animal world.
+Why would a prey animal whose only defense is to run away from any potential danger would intentionally come close to us?
+The biggest predators in the animal world.

 Rabbits only do this behavior when they are 100% sure that you’re not a threat to them.

-However, it doesn’t mean that your rabbit would not be scared of you anymore.
-In fact, I think rabbits are always on guard whether they trust you or not.
+However, it doesn’t mean that your rabbit will not be scared of you anymore.
+In fact, I think rabbits are always on guard, whether they trust you or not.

-For instance, my two rabbits, Tyr and Freya, who I have had for many years now are still getting spooked when I moved suddenly or make any loud noises.
+For instance, my two rabbits, Tyr and Freya, who I have had for many years now, would still get spooked when I moved suddenly or made any loud noises.

-I believe that rabbits doesn’t lose this instinct of running away whenever they get spooked even after many years of us being together.
+I believe that rabbits don’t lose this instinct to run away whenever they get spooked, even after many years of us being together.

-But despite any of that, I believe rabbits still love you even though they often get scared.
+But despite all of that, I believe rabbits still love you, even though they often get scared.
 It’s just their instinct kicking in.

 Rabbits following you or circling you means that your rabbits are excited to see you.
 It also means that they want to play or cuddle with you.